Resources For The Description Of Manuscripts From Understudied Christian And Islamic Traditions

 Resources for the Description of Manuscripts from Understudied Christian and Islamic Traditions

-The National Endowment for the Humanities (NEH) has funded a major project that addresses two primary challenges that hinder open access to manuscripts from understudied traditions digitized by the Hill Museum & Manuscript Library (HMML):
+From 2020 to 2024, the National Endowment for the Humanities (NEH) funded a major project to address two primary challenges that hinder open access to manuscripts from understudied traditions digitized by HMML:

-- The grant funds a team of curators, catalogers, and a metadata librarian to concentrate on creating manuscript descriptions of digitized, uncataloged collections for HMML Reading Room.
+• The grant funded a team of curators, catalogers, and a metadata librarian to create descriptions (cataloging) in HMML Reading Room for digitized, uncataloged manuscripts from understudied traditions.

-- The grant supports research by HMML's curators and catalogers to identify and standardize previously understudied and unidentified names and titles used to describe and search manuscripts.
-These standardized names and titles, also called authority files, are added to a new database called HMML Authority File.
-Metadata created by HMML is shared with the Library of Congress Linked Data Service and the Virtual International Authority File.
+• The grant supported research by HMML’s curators and catalogers to identify and standardize previously understudied and unidentified names of persons, places, families, organizations, and works in the manuscripts digitized by HMML.
+These standardized names—also called authority files—are used to describe and search for manuscripts and are made accessible in a new database called HMML Authority File.
+Authorities created by HMML are shared with the Library of Congress Linked Data Service and the Virtual International Authority File.

 Cataloging initiative

-The NEH grant, with additional support from Arcadia and the Kellogg Foundation, expands HMML's contingent of curators and catalogers to address the backlog of uncataloged collections from the Middle East, Africa, Europe, and Asia, in order to create access to handwritten texts.
-Many of these texts are unknown, currently inaccessible, and endangered.
+The NEH grant, with additional support from Arcadia Fund and the Kellogg Foundation, expanded HMML’s contingent of curators and catalogers to address the backlog of uncataloged collections of manuscripts photographed in the Middle East, Africa, Europe, and Asia.
+This increase helped HMML to more rapidly create access to these handwritten texts, many of which are generally unknown, inaccessible, and endangered.

 HMML Authority File

-The NEH grant empowers HMML to develop the HMML Authority File, an open access database that broadly shares HMML's lists of authorities.
-The HMML Authority File uses an ontology to define the classes and properties utilized within the database.
+The NEH grant empowered HMML to develop HMML Authority File, an open-access database that broadly shares name authorities for objects in HMML’s collections.
+HMML Authority File uses an ontology to define the classes and properties utilized within the database.
 HMML provides for the public a namespace (https://hmml.org/ontology/) with properties used in HMML Authority File as well as a schema (https://haf.vhmml.org/data-schema) of the database.
 This data is submitted to the Library of Congress’s Name Authority Cooperative Program (NACO) as part of HMML’s partnership in the Program for Cooperative Cataloging.

-Libraries and digital humanities projects require reliable metadata to improve their access and render it more shareable within an increasingly interlinked digital space.
-Because of the scale of HMML’s collections and the focus on materials historically underrepresented in western scholarship, HMML is becoming de facto the “institution of record” for information about previously unrecorded authors and texts, as well as for those authors and texts that feature in existing scholarship.
+Libraries and digital humanities projects require reliable metadata to improve access and render it more shareable within an increasingly interlinked digital space.
+The scale of HMML’s collections and the focus on materials historically underrepresented in Western scholarship help HMML to be an “institution of record” for information about previously unrecorded authors and texts, as well as for authors and texts that feature in existing scholarship.

 NEH Stories